-Describe the environmental values, appropriate indicators and air quality objectives for the potentially affected air environment according to the Environmental Protection (Air) Policy 2008 (EPP(Air)).
-Assess whether any air quality objectives are needed in addition to those in the EPP(Air).
+Describe the environmental values, appropriate indicators and air quality objectives for the potentially affected air environment according to the Environmental Protection (Air) Policy 2008 (EPP(Air).
+Describe the environmental values associated with the deposition of dust, coarse particles and other particulate matter, e.g. metals and metalloids, which may be released from the mine, over the periods of weeks, months and years and the lifetime of the mine.